EspadaIV/flight-level-zero/aircraft/cessna-172-skyhawk.md

 ## Why It Matters

+the new version is powered by vacuum electronics.
+In the older versions uses something hornshaped, like an air horn thing that doesnt give out noise.
 <!-- Explain why this aircraft is important, interesting, or useful for understanding aviation. -->

 ## Beginner Questions